boeni-industries/aico/docs/concepts/memory/ams.md

   - Submit button sends to `POST /api/v1/memory/feedback`
 - Use existing Flutter HTTP client (http/dio) for API calls

+**How Verbal/Text Feedback is Used**: When users provide free-text feedback (in any of 50+ languages), the system uses embedding-based classification to extract preference signals without translation.
+The text is converted to a 768-dimensional embedding using AICO's existing multilingual model, then compared via cosine similarity to pre-defined category centroids (too_verbose, too_brief, wrong_tone, etc.) to identify the user's concern.
+This classification happens during nightly batch processing (not real-time) and updates the user's preference vector—a learned representation of their interaction style preferences (verbosity, formality, tone).
+These preference vectors then influence future skill selection through Thompson Sampling, allowing the system to adapt to each user's unique communication style across languages without requiring explicit translation or language-specific rules.

 **Backend API Endpoint**: `POST /api/v1/memory/feedback`

 **Request Schema** (`backend/api/memory/schemas.py`):